submariner-io/submariner-website/src/content/getting_started/architecture/_index.en.md

 +++
 <!-- markdownlint-disable line-length -->
 Submariner connects multiple Kubernetes clusters in a way that is secure and performant.
 Submariner flattens the networks between the connected clusters, and enables IP reachability between Pods, Services, and HostNetworks.
-Submariner also provides, via Lighthosue, service discovery capabilities.
+Submariner also provides, via Lighthouse, service discovery capabilities.
 The service discovery model is built using standard [Kubernetes Multi Cluster Services](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api).
 <!-- markdownlint-enable line-length -->